bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 `MyDecoration` currently refers to into the ancestor chain of `ActionController::Base`.
 The chain holds that object directly.
-If `MyDecoration` were reloadable, a reload would define a new module, but the ancestor chain would still hold the original Controllers would keep running the version loaded at boot, and your edits to `MyDecordation` would have no effect.
+If `MyDecoration` were reloadable, a reload would define a new module, but the ancestor chain would still hold the original.
+Controllers would keep running the version loaded at boot, and your edits to `MyDecordation` would have no effect.

 Classes and modules from the autoload once paths are safe to reference in `config/initializers`.
 For example: